Introduction to Casino Safety

 In all my time in casinos winning and seeing others win jackpots, only once have a seen anyone request a check instead of cash.
 And, that person was me.
 Even so, I did so only after winning a car.
 Even then, it was only for half of the $40,000 cash prize.

 Poker players have a good solution: Bring a bag for your personal items, including cash.
 Yes, it’ll need to be examined by security upon entering the casino.
-And, yes, you’ll have to keep an eye on it at all times.
+And, yes, you’ll have to always keep an eye on it.
 But, when everyone has one, it’s inconspicuous.

 Casino Security Services